paul-sopin/team4-bwsiracecar-grandprix/README.md

 ## Gap Follower
 Andrew Pan, Jason Ma, Jason Zeng

-Reads the lidar readings from -90 to 90.
+Our gap follower reads the lidar readings from -90 to 90.
 Anything past the OPEN_THRESHOLD is open, and the largest open gap is selected, and the car steers at the middle of that run.
 Speed is calculated from the average of the furthest left and right readings, which means it is really fast on straights, but slows down during turns (it is basically an EATS controller).

 We decided to use a gap follower based on a decision matrix against Midline Tracking and EATS.
 Scored on speed, consistency, ease to code, efficiency: